h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ### New Experiment with Same Settings

 In case you were curious and wanted to know if you could improve the accuracy of the model, you could try changing the scorer from Logloss to Accuracy.
-A question to keep in mind after making this change, **Does changing the scorer from Logloss to Accuracy improve the model's accuracy?**
+A question to keep in mind after making this change, **does changing the scorer from Logloss to Accuracy improve the model's accuracy?**

 1\.
 To do this, click on the **Experiments** page.

 2\.
-Click on the experiment you did for task 1 and select **New Experiment with Same Settings**
+Click on the experiment you did for task 1 and select **New Experiment with Same Settings**:

 ![new-model-w-same-params](assets/new-model-w-same-params.png)

 An image similar to the one below will appear.
 Note that this page has the same settings as the setting in Task 1.
 The only difference is that on the **Scorer** section, we updated **Logloss** to **Accuracy**.
 Everything else should remain the same.

 3\.
-If you haven’t done so, select **Accuracy** on the scorer section then select **Launch Experiment**
+If you haven’t done so, select **Accuracy** on the scorer section then select **Launch Experiment**:

 ![new-model-accuracy](assets/new-model-accuracy.png)